scverse/anndata/docs/fileformat-prose.md

 * The group's metadata MUST contain the encoding metadata `"encoding-type": "categorical"`, `"encoding-version": "0.2.0"`
 * The group's metadata MUST contain the boolean valued field `"ordered"`, which indicates whether the categories are ordered
 * The group MUST contain an integer valued array named `"codes"`
     * The `"codes"` array MAY contain signed integer values.
-If so, the code `-1` denotes a missing value.
+If so, the code `-1` denotes a missing value
 * The group MUST contain an array called `"categories"`

 ## String arrays